-K = earth pressure coefficient, assumed to be 0.4;

-y = unit weight of backfill, a value of 20.4 kN/m3 may be assumed;

-h = depth to point of interest in m and,

-q = equivalent value of any surcharge on the ground surface.
+- K = earth pressure coefficient, assumed to be 0.4; - γ = unit weight of backfill, a value of 20.4 kN/m3 may be assumed; - h = depth to point of interest in m and, - q = equivalent value of any surcharge on the ground surface.

 If basements are planned, installation of perimeter drains is required.
 The above expression assumes that the perimeter drainage system prevents the build-up of any hydrostatic pressure behind the wall.
 Suggestions for permanent perimeter drainage are given on Drawing 3.

-Due to the presence of groundwater in the sand soils and expected fluctuations in the level of the groundwater table, water proofing measures will be required to minimize the ingress of water seepage.
-An underfloor drainage system will be required for all buildings with basements planned at the Site.
-If the founding level is at least 1.0 m above the groundwater level, water proofing measures may not be necessary.
-Groundwater mounding should be considered if Low Impact Development (LID) is considered.
-Ongoing liaison from this office will be required.
+Ideally, a minimum separation distance of 1 m is recommended between the basement floor slab and the groundwater table.
+In the event that less than 1 m is provided (at least 0.5 m above the water table), then the basement design and foundation construction should include water-proofing measures such as installation of a water-stop between the footings and foundation walls, and foundation wall backfill using low-permeability soils, perimeter weeping tiles and underfloor drains, dedicated pumps and sumps to a positive outlet.
+Where less than 0.5 m of separation distance is available, full water-proofing on the slab and foundations would also be required.
+EXP can provide further assistance in this regard, upon request.